AlbertTM8/HuntedGameUnreal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Including some of my C++ classes for source control, as well as demo photos/videos here in the Readme about what each one does.
+Obviously, they also need some implementation in the blueprints but my whoe project is too much to upload to github.

 ### Current C++ Classes:   <br />
 Steam OnlineSubsystem - for multiplayer purposes.   <br />